- Family: Cyprinidae

 Koi are cold-water pond fish that are close descendants of carp.
 These fish are usually kept in ponds, but can also be housed in large aquariums.
 These colored fish are usually kept for decorative purposes in water gardens or outdoor koi ponds, although they can also be kept inside in large aquariums.

-These intelligent fish can live for decades, with many lasting well over fifty years.
+These intelligent fish can live for decades, with many lasting wells over fifty years.
 Because they can thrive in a number of conditions and temperatures, they are an excellent fish to keep for decorative and entertainment purposes.
 Koi can reach up to three feet in length, and live for many years.
 In Japan, these animals are very much part of the culture, just as dogs are in the United States.
 These fish are often passed down from generation to generation and are able to recognize their owners at feeding time.
 If you are able to take good care of your koi, they might even outlive you!

 Koi Fish Appearance